Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 Since we have no evidence at present of vacuum-Cerenkov processes the relevant analyses are of the type that sets limits on the parameters of some test theories.
+Clearly this observational evidence against vacuum-Cerenkov processes is also relevant for pure-kinematics test teories, but in ways that it is difficult to quantify, because of the dependence on the strength of the interactions (an aspect of dynamics).
+So here too one should contemplate the implications of these findings from the perspective of the remarks I offered in Subsec.~3.3.1 concerning the plausibility (or lack thereof) of conspiracies between modifications of kinematics and modifications of the strengths of interaction.

-And, as in all cases in which one sets limits on the basis of the prediction of a new threshold, the analysis requires a test theory that also describes dynamics, because (as I stressed already earlier in this section) the limits set on parameters will depend on how likely the process is to occur when the conditions established by the kinematical threshold are satisfied.
-Indeed the FTV0 test theory has been used in analyses of the vacuum-Cerenkov process, and there actually, if one arranges for opposite-sign dispersion-relation correction terms for the two helicities of the electron, one can in principle have helicity-changing $e^- \rightarrow e^- \gamma $ at any energy (no threshold), but estimates performed~\cite{mattinLRR,tedAP} within the FTV0 test theory show that the rate is extremely small at low energies.
+Of course, within the FTV0 test theory one can rigorously analyze the vacuum-Cerenkov process, and there actually, if one arranges for opposite-sign dispersion-relation correction terms for the two helicities of the electron, one can in principle have helicity-changing $e^- \rightarrow e^- \gamma $ at any energy (no threshold), but estimates performed~\cite{mattinLRR,tedAP} within the FTV0 test theory show that the rate is extremely small at low energies.

-Above the threshold for helicity-preserving $e^- \rightarrow e^- \gamma $ the FTV0 rates are substantial, and this in particular would allow an analysis with Planck-scale sensitivity that relies on observations of 50-$TeV$ gamma rays from the Crab nebula.
-The argument is based on several assumptions (but all apparently robust) and its effectiveness is somewhat limited by the combination of parameters allowed by FTVO setup and by the fact that for these 50-$TeV$ gamma rays we observe from the Crab nebula we can only reasonably guess a part of the properties of the emitting particles.
-According to the most commonly adopted model the relevant gamma rays are emitted by the Crab nebula as a result of inverse Compton processes, and from this one infers~\cite{mattinLRR,tedAP} that for electrons of energies up to 50 $TeV$ the vacuum Cerenkov process is still ineffective, which in turn allows one to exclude certain corresponding regions of the FTV0 parameter space.
+Above the threshold for helicity-preserving $e^- \rightarrow e^- \gamma $ the FTV0 rates are substantial, and this in particular would allow an analysis with Planck-scale sensitivity that relies on observations of 50-TeV gamma rays from the Crab nebula.
+The argument is based on several assumptions (but all apparently robust) and its effectiveness is somewhat limited by the combination of parameters allowed by FTV0 setup and by the fact that for these 50-TeV gamma rays we observe from the Crab nebula we can only reasonably guess a part of the properties of the emitting particles.
+According to the most commonly adopted model the relevant gamma rays are emitted by the Crab nebula as a result of inverse Compton processes, and from this one infers~\cite{mattinLRR,tedAP,altschu} that for electrons of energies up to 50 TeV the vacuum Cerenkov process is still ineffective, which in turn allows one to exclude certain corresponding regions of the FTV0 parameter space.